 We will file a Current Report on Form 8-K with the SEC, including an audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering, promptly upon the closing of this offering, which is anticipated to take place two business days from the date the public units commence trading.
-If the Underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the over- allotment option.
+If the Underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the over-allotment option.
 We will also include in the initial Current Report on Form 8-K, or any amendment thereto or subsequent filing, as applicable, information indicating if the Underwriters have allowed separate trading of the public shares and public warrants prior to the 52nd day after the date of this prospectus.

-Units: Issued and outstanding before this offering: 0 units Issued and outstanding after this offering: 25,000,000 units (5) Ordinary shares: Issued and outstanding before this offering: 13,840,583 shares (6) Issued and outstanding after this offering and the concurrent private placement: 41,666,670 shares (7) Warrants: Outstanding before this offering 0 warrants Outstanding after this offering and the concurrent private placement 28,719,000 warrants (8) Exercisability Each whole warrant is exercisable for one Class A ordinary share.
+Units:

+Issued and outstanding before this offering:

+0 units

+Issued and outstanding after this offering:

+20,000,000 units(5)

+Ordinary shares:

+Issued and outstanding before this offering:

+10,507,246 shares(6)

+Issued and outstanding after this offering and the

+33.333.333 shares(7)

+concurrent private placement:

+Outstanding before this offering

+Warrants

+0 warrants

+Outstanding after this offering and the concurrent

+private placement

+23,719,000 warrants(8)

+Exercisability

+Each whole warrant is exercisable for one Class A ordinary share.
 The warrants may only be exercisable for whole Class A ordinary shares.

+Exercise price

-Exercise price \$11.50 per share of Class A ordinary share, subject to adjustment as described in this prospectus.
-In addition, if (x) we issue additional Class A ordinary shares or equity-linked securities for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per Class A ordinary share (with such issue price or effective issue price to be determined in good faith by our Board of Directors, and in the case of any such issuance to our Sponsor or its affiliates, without taking into account any founder shares held by them prior to such issuance), (y) the aggregate gross proceeds from such issuances exercised) and 300,000 founder shares issued t r-allotment option. he Sponsor (assumes forfeiture of 2,500,000 founder shares if the over-allotment option is not o a consultant.
-Founder shares are currently classified as Class B ordinary shares, which shares y shares at the time of our initial business combination or earlier at the option of a holder on a exercised) and 300,000 founder shares issued to the sponsor (assumes forfentire of 2,500,000 founder shares in the over-anothent option is not exercised) and 300,000 founder shares issued to a consultant.
+\$11.50 per share of Class A ordinary share, subject to adjustment as described in this prospectus.
+In addition, if (x) we issue additional Class A ordinary shares or equity-linked securities for capital raising purposes in connection with the closing of our initial business combination at an issue price or effective issue price of less than \$9.20 per Class A ordinary share (with such issue price or effective issue price to be determined in good faith by our Board of Directors, and in the case of any such issuance to our Sponsor or its affiliates, without taking into account any founder shares held by them prior to such issuance), (y) the aggregate gross proceeds from such issuances

+(5) Assumes no exercise of the Underwriters' over-allotment option.

+(6) Includes 10,207,246 founder shares issued to the Sponsor (assumes forfeiture of 2,000,000 founder shares if the over-allotment option is not exercised) and 300,000 founder shares issued to a consultant.
 Founder shares are currently classified as Class B ordinary shares, which shares will automatically convert into Class A ordinary shares at the time of our initial business combination or earlier at the option of a holder on a one-for-one basis, subject to adjustment as described below adjacent to the caption "Conversion of founder shares and private placement shares and anti-dilution rights" and in our amended and restated memorandum and articles of association.

-(7) Assumes no exercise of the Underwriters' over-allotment option, and includes, accordingly, (i) an aggregate of 25,000,000 public shares, (ii) an aggregate of 13,540,583 founder shares purchased by our Sponsor and 300,000 founder shares purchased by a consultant at a discounted price for its consulting services, and (iii) an aggregate of 2,826,087 private placement shares issued to the non-managing investors.
+(7) Assumes no exercise of the Underwriters' over-allotment option, and includes, accordingly, (i) an aggregate of 20,000,000 public shares, (ii) an aggregate of 10,207,246 founder shares purchased by our Sponsor and 300,000 founder shares purchased by a consultant at a discounted price for its consulting services, and (iii) an aggregate of 2,826,087 private placement shares issued to the non-managing investors.

-(8) Assumes no exercise of the Underwriters' over-allotment option, and includes, accordingly, (i) 25,000,000 public warrants and (ii) 3,719,000 private placement warrants to be purchased by the Sponsor concurrently with this offering.
+(8) Assumes no exercise of the Underwriters' over-allotment option, and includes, accordingly, (i) 20,000,000 public warrants and (ii) 3,719,000 private placement warrants to be purchased by the Sponsor concurrently with this offering.